 When it comes to social sciences or sciences generally, the empirical research of a dissertation has to contain all those elements.
 Most times, each is placed in a separate chapter.
 Sometimes, though, they are combined.
 For instance, in some qualitative social sciences, the discussion and results are woven together instead of separated.

 How the sections are arranged, varies between countries and fields.
 For instance, universities in some regions may advise that the conclusion comes before the discussion.

 If you are not clear about how to start a dissertation and its format, get the guidelines of your department.
 You can also discuss it with your supervisor.

 This is the first page of the paper, and it contains the title, your name, institution, department, degree as well as submission date.
 This page may contain your student number, University logo, and even the name of your supervisor.
 Some programs are stricter with the formatting requirements.

 This section is not necessary for some regions.
 It is used to thank all the individuals that helped you as you prepared your dissertation.
-Some names that may appear here include participants in your research, supervisor’s name, and family and friends that offered a helping hand one way or another.
+Some names that may appear here include participants in your research, the supervisor’s name, and family and friends that offered a helping hand one way or another.

-This part is a short summary of the dissertation.
+This part is a summary of the dissertation.
 It is usually around 150 – 300 words in length.
 It is written at the end of the dissertation.
 The abstract should contain the following: